-INSTALLATION DAY
+INSTALLATION:

-- Installation begins on SUNDAY and must be de-installed by the following SATURDAY - A copy of the key for the gallery and control room will be in the lockbox hanging from the door handle of the score lab - contact the TA (briangriffith@alum.calarts.edu) for the lockbox code. - The artist is responsible for installing their piece.
-This includes independently providing materials that the WaveCave might not have and the process of physically installing the piece. - Prepare an information sheet for the display outside the WaveCave.
-This could include your name, the title of the piece and any information or text that you think is relevant. - If your installation includes sound it must have a simple volume control or on/off switch.
+- Installation begins on SUNDAY and must be de-installed by the next SATURDAY - A copy of the key for the gallery and control room will be in the lockbox hanging from the door handle of room B309 - contact a TA ( miminissan@alum.calarts.edu - drewsensueweinstein@alum.calarts.edu) for the combo code. - The artist is responsible for installing their piece.
+This includes independently providing materials that the WaveCave might not have and the process of physically installing the piece. - DO NOT MOVE OR ADJUST THE SPEAKERS INSTALLED IN THE CORNERS - Do not change the placement of the installed projectors.
+They are meticulously focused for their projections to fit the walls.
+If you need to readjust them for your installation you are responsible for refocusing them to their original settings. - Prepare an information sheet for the display outside the WaveCave.
+This could include your name, the title of the piece and any information or text that you think is relevant. - If the installation includes sound it must have a simple volume control or on/off switch.
 Alan Eder (aeder@calarts.edu), CalArts' piano tuner, often works in the ROD foyer and needs to be able to have access to temporarily turn off the sound from the installation so he can properly do his work!
 Leave a sheet in the control room with simple, legible and clear instructions for how to to quickly turn off the sound.